rage/java-programming/data/part-2/2-repeating.md

 <programming-exercise name="Number of Numbers" tmcname='part02-Part02_08.NumberOfNumbers'>

 <!-- Kirjoita ohjelma, joka lukee käyttäjältä lukuja kunnes käyttäjä syöttää luvun 0.
 Tämän jälkeen ohjelman tulee tulostaa syötettyjen lukujen lukumäärän.
 Syötteen loppumisesta kertovaa nollaa ei tule laskea osaksi lukujen lukumäärää. -->
 Write a program that reads values from the user until they input a 0.
 After this, the program prints the total number of inputted values.
-The zero that's used to exit the loop should is not to be included in the total number count.
+The zero that's used to exit the loop is not to be included in the total number count.

 <!-- Ohjelman tulostusesimerkki: -->
 Example output of the program: